-\paragraph{Propositions} The following result of \cite{hlsboh} gives us to hope that we will be able to give a construction of the internal quantum phase space only using the quantum logic, as opposed to the original construction as the internal Gelfand spectrum of the internal commutative C*-algebra of quantum observables. \begin{theorem} The Gelfand spectrum $\OO(\mathrm{Max}(A))$ of a commutative Rickart C*-algebra\footnote{For our purposes the following is a practical definition: a commutative C*-algebra whose Gelfand spectrum is Stone and whose Boolean algebra of projections is countably complete. \cite{berbae}} $A$ is isomorphic to the frame $\mathrm{Spec}(\Pi(A))$ of ideals of $\Pi(A)$. \end{theorem} We would like to go one step further than \cite{hlsboh} and interpret the consequences of this result internally in our topos.
-To be precise we are going to apply internal Stone duality\footnote{Stone duality holds constructively if one is satisfied with the Stone space as a locale.
+\paragraph{Propositions} The following result of \cite{hlsboh} gives us hope that we will be able to give a construction of the internal quantum phase space using only the quantum logic, as opposed to the original construction as the internal Gelfand spectrum of the internal commutative C*-algebra of quantum observables. \begin{theorem} The frame of opens $\OO(\mathrm{Max}(A))$ of the Gelfand spectrum of a commutative Rickart C*-algebra\footnote{For our purposes the following is a practical definition: a commutative C*-algebra whose Gelfand spectrum is Stone and whose Boolean algebra of projections is countably complete. \cite{berbae}} $A$ is isomorphic to the frame $\mathrm{Spec}(\Pi(A))$ of ideals of $\Pi(A)$. \end{theorem} We would like to go one step further than \cite{hlsboh} and interpret the consequences of this result internally in our topos.
+To be precise, we will apply internal Stone duality\footnote{Stone duality holds constructively if one is satisfied with the Stone space as a locale.
 (Recall that one needs the Boolean prime ideal theorem, a weak form of AC, to construct the points of the Stone spectrum.)} to the internal Boolean algebra $\uli{\Pi(\A)}$ to obtain another internal locale, which, fortunately, coincides with our internal Gelfand spectrum.
-This means that we can recover $\uli \A$ from $\uli{\Pi(\A)}$, as the object of continuous functions to $\uli\C$ on its internal Stone spectrum. \begin{theorem}[Constructive Stone-Duality,\cite{johsto}] For any (elementary) topos $\mathcal{E}$, we have an equivalence of categories
+This means that we can recover $\uli \A$ from $\uli{\Pi(\A)}$ as the object of continuous functions from its internal Stone spectrum to $\uli\C$. \begin{theorem}[Constructive Stone-Duality,\cite{johsto}] For any (elementary) topos $\mathcal{E}$, we have an equivalence of categories